svfat/awesome-celery/readme.md

 ## Administration and Monitoring

-- [Flower](https://github.com/mher/flower) - web-based tool for managing and administering Celery clusters
+- [Flower](https://github.com/mher/flower) - Web-based tool for managing and administering Celery clusters
-- [Leek](https://github.com/kodless/leek) - monitoring tool that can monitor multiple brokers with a single container, unlike other tools
+- [Leek](https://github.com/kodless/leek) - Monitoring tool that can monitor multiple brokers with a single container, unlike other tools

 ## Contribute